yanisurbis/blog/content/blog/working-with-cursive/index.md

 > A lot of the best programmers and the most productive programmers I know are writing everything in Clojure and swearing by it, and then just producing ridiculously sophisticated things in a very short time.
 And that programmer productivity matters.
 > [- Adrien Cockroft](https://thenewstack.io/the-new-stack-makers-adrian-cockcroft-on-sun-netflix-clojure-go-docker-and-more/)

+If you will have any problems following these steps, please ping me on twitter or watch <a href="https://www.youtube.com/watch?v=ePzC0J1ch-g&list=PLARQ_vgP2L3FJwrJAqyCvyFHTozkLoHzh&index=2&t=1416s" target="_blank">this</a> video.

 1. Make sure you have <a href="https://leiningen.org/" target="_blank">leiningen</a> installed
    ```bash
    lein -v